SPRYCEL for Ph+ CML in Children

 - How children should take SPRYCEL

-- How SPRYCEL has been studied in children in clinical trials
+- How SPRYCEL has been studied in children in clinical studies

 - Safety information for children taking SPRYCEL